Keighvin/101168113_comp3133_assig2/README.md

 then run in cmd
 ng serve
-(It might have issues by the way... it kinda broke at the last second and I have not a clue as to why.)
+(It might have issues by the way... it kinda broke at the last second and I have not a clue as to why. might have something to do with sign up, maybe... also don't ask me why login redirects to main page, I don't know.)